fakeyw/Homer/README.md

 Each request will trigger an `Instant_task`.
-But, u can take the socket acception out in a 'Message Waiting Queue' Then retuen 'None' to skip the rest of callback
+But, u can take the socket acception out in a 'Message Waiting Queue' Then retuen `None` to skip the rest of callback

 For example:
 request for new msg from a friend